Healthy Work Environment

 Telework

-ENEOS Holdings and ENEOS have introduced a telework system to enable employees to work in a variety of ways that take into account their individual circumstances.
+ENEOS Holdings and ENEOS have introduced a telework (work from home) system to enable employees to work in a variety of ways that take into account their individual circumstances.
 We are also promoting telework, and we give employees the option of using both telework and office work as they see fit to maintain and improve individual and organizational productivity.
 Currently, the percentage of head office staff using telework is around 30%.

 Shareholding Association System